XtremeOwnage/Web/docs/blog/posts/Shop-Talk/2025/Shop-Table-Part2.md

 # Shop Table - Part 2 - Wheels & Tool Mounts

-In oct 2024, I built a table out of steel plate, and angle-iron.
+In [Part 1](../2024/Shop-Table-Part1.md){target=_blank}, I built a solid steel shop table from plate and angle-iron.

+This- was the end result.
+A simple, solid table.

 ![A photo showing the end result.](../2024/Shop-Table/finished.webP)